deltarod/PeakLearner/README.md

 11. `cd jbrowse/jbrowse`
 12. `./setup.sh`
 13. `cd ..`
-14. `pserve development.ini`
+14. `uwsgi wsgi.ini`

-The PeakLearner + Jbrowse webserver should now be started, and can be access at 127.0.0.1:8081.
+The PeakLearner + Jbrowse webserver should now be started, and can be access at 127.0.0.1:8080.
 For use in deployment,

 ### Slurm Server